thewca/wca-regulations/wca-regulations_2012.md

     - 4d1) Cube puzzles and Megaminx must be scrambled with the white (otherwise the lightest colour) face on top and green (or the darkest adjacent face by default) on the front.
     - 4d2) Pyraminx must be scrambled with the yellow (or the lightest colour by default) face on bottom and green (or the darkest adjacent colour by default) on the front.
     - 4d3) Square-1 must be scrambled with the darkest colour on front (out of the 2 possible scrambling orientations).
-- 4f) Competition scrambles must be generated using the current official version of the official WCA scrambling program (available via the WCA website).
+- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scrambling program (available via the WCA website).

 ## Article 5: Puzzle Defects

-- 5a) Examples of puzzle defects include: popped pieces; broken wires; and detached screws, caps, and stickers.
+- 5a) Examples of puzzle defects include: popped pieces, broken wires, and detached screws/caps/stickers.
 - 5b) If a puzzle defect occurs during the attempt, the competitor may choose to repair the defect and continue the attempt, or to stop the attempt.
     - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt.
     - 5b2) Any repairs to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt.